Back Pain After Chemo: Can Chemo Cause Sciatica? | MyBCTeam

 • Vitamin deficiency

-Your doctor may refer you to a pain specialist, who can guide you through strategies to treat and manage back pain and sciatica pain caused by breast cancer chemotherapy.
+Your doctor may refer you to a pain specialist, who can guide you through strategies to treat and manage back pain and sciatica pain caused by breast cancer chemotherapy or newer treatments for metastatic breast cancer.

 Talk With Others Who Understand